WHAT IS SINGLE-USE PLASTIC AND WHY IS IT A PROBLEM?

 We produce roughly 300 million tons of plastic each year and half of it is disposable!
 World-wide only 10-13% of plastic items are recycled.
 The nature of petroleum based disposable plastic makes it difficult to recycle and they have to add new virgin materials and chemicals to it to do so.
 Additionally there are a limited number of items that recycled plastic can be used.

 Petroleum based plastic is not biodegradable and usually goes into a landfill where it is buried or it gets into the water and finds it’s way into the ocean.
 Although plastic will not biodegrade (decompose into natural substance like soil,) it will degrade (break down) into tiny particles after many years.
 In the process of breaking down, it releases toxic chemicals (additives that were used to shape and harden the plastic) which make their way into our food and water supply.

-These toxic chemicals are now being found in our bloodstream.
-And the latest research has linked them to cancer, infertility, birth defects, impaired immunity and many other ailments.
+These toxic chemicals are now being found in our bloodstream and the latest research has found them to disrupt the Endocrine system which can cause cancer, infertility, birth defects, impaired immunity and many other ailments.

 We produce hundreds of millions of tons of plastic every year, most of which cannot be recycled.
-It’s obvious that we need to use less plastic, move towards sustainable products and services and come up with technology that recycles plastic more efficiently.
+It’s obvious that we need to use less plastic, move towards environmentally sustainable products and services and come up with technology that recycles plastic more efficiently.